 How Much Is the Truck Toll in the Netherlands?

 Your rate per kilometre depends on three factors — the same three data points you will need when registering with a provider.
+The figures below are the official tariffs at price level 2026; the fleet-weighted average is €0.191/km.

 What determines your toll rate?